North Shore in Pittsburgh in Allegheny County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 2007 by Pennsylvania Historical and Museum Commission.

 Topics and series.
 This historical marker is listed in these topic lists: Government & Politics • Industry & Commerce • Labor Unions.
-In addition, it is included in the Pennsylvania Historical and Museum Commission series list.
+In addition, it is included in the Pennsylvania Historical and Museum Commission (PHMC) series list.
 A significant historical year for this entry is 1845.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Allegheny City (a few steps from this marker); "Piazza Lavoro" and "Mythic Source," 1984 (within shouting distance of this marker); "Pittsburgh Variations," 1984 (within shouting distance of this marker); "The Forks," 1984 (within shouting distance of this marker); "The Great One" (about 400 feet away, measured in a direct line); Frederick J Osterling Office & Studio (about 600 feet away); Timber Court (about 700 feet away); Seventh Street Bridge (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: Allegheny City (a few steps from this marker); "Piazza Lavoro" and "Mythic Source," 1984 (within shouting distance of this marker); "Pittsburgh Variations," 1984 (within shouting distance of this marker); "The Forks," 1984 (within shouting distance of this marker); "The Great One" (about 400 feet away, measured in a direct line); Frederick J Osterling Office & Studio (about 600 feet away); Timber Court (about 700 feet away); Seventh Street Bridge (approx. 0.2 miles away).
 Touch for a list and map of all markers in Pittsburgh.

 Credits.
-This page was last revised on February 2, 2023.
+This page was last revised on May 18, 2025.
 It was originally submitted on February 15, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania.
-This page has been viewed 1,277 times since then and 46 times this year.
+This page has been viewed 1,922 times since then and 33 times this year.
 Photos: 1. submitted on February 15, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania.
 2, 3. submitted on August 22, 2012, by Mike Wintermantel of Pittsburgh, Pennsylvania. • Bill Pfingsten was the editor who published this page.